jeffpar/pcjs.v1/disks/pc/apps/micropro/README.md

 MicroPro Applications
 ---

-Demos are available for these MicroPro applications:
+Information is available for these MicroPro applications:

 * [WordStar](wordstar/)